Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 Make meals using 40% carbs, 30% protein, and 30% fats for balance.
 This combination sustains energy, prevents mid-day crashes, and supports a balanced healthy eating routine.

 A quick donut or sugary coffee might feel like fuel, but it is like throwing paper on a fire: it burns hot, then fizzles fast.
+A thoughtful breakfast, however, can transform your stamina, sharpen focus, and make your day flow with ease.

 People often consume pastries, sweet cereals, or flavored lattes in the morning, leading to high blood sugar levels and subsequent fatigue, irritability, and snack cravings.